Minw913/minw913.github.io/_pages/projects.md

       <p>The four-step model relies on aggregated data, limiting its ability to reflect individual travel decisions while agent-based models can compensate for this.</p>

       <ul>
-        <li>How can we incorporate new travel modes (e.g., autonomous driving, shared mobility) into the traffic simulation?</li>
+        <li>Introduce new transport modes (e.g., autonomous driving, shared mobility) into the traffic simulation?</li>
-        <li>How can we model heterogeneity in agent behavior (e.g., income and age) by differentiating parameters in utility functions?</li>
+        <li>Model heterogeneity in agent behavior (e.g., income and age) by differentiating utility functions</li>
-        <li>How can we integrate the influence of behavioral psychology on the rational agent, such as acceptability of autonomous vehicles? </li>
+        <li>Integrate the influence of behavioral psychology on the rational agent (e.g., acceptability of autonomous vehicles) </li>
         <li>......</li>
       </ul>
     </div>